microsoft/MixedReality-WebRTC/README.md

    On successful build, the binaries will be generated in a sub-directory under `bin/`, and the relevant DLLs will be copied by a post-build script to `libs\Microsoft.MixedReality.WebRTC.Unity\Assets\Plugins\` for Unity to consume them.

-   _Note_ - At the moment **the Unity plugins need to be manually configured in the Inspector window** after Unity created a `.meta` files for them.
-Failing to do so will produce some duplicate assembly errors.
-See the [Hello, Unity World!](https://microsoft.github.io/MixedReality-WebRTC/manual/helloworld-unity.html) tutorial for the steps to follow.
+   _Note_ - **Be sure to build the solution before opening any Unity integration project.** As part of the build, the libraries are copied to the `Plugins` directory of the Unity integration.
+There are already some associated `.meta` files, which have been committed to the repository, to inform Unity of the platform of each DLL.
+If the Unity project is opened first, before the DLLs are present, Unity will assume those `.meta` files are stale and will delete them, and then later will recreate some with a different default config once the DLLs are copied.
+This leads to errors about modules with duplicate names.
+See the [Importing MixedReality-WebRTC](https://microsoft.github.io/MixedReality-WebRTC/manual/helloworld-unity-importwebrtc.md) chapter of the "Hello, Unity World!" tutorial for more details.

 3. Optionally test the installation